London Traffic Act 1924: Advisory Committee and Traffic Area

-Restricted Streets Orders
+Restricted streets orders

-Section 7 of the Act gave the Minister the power to make an order declaring any thoroughfare in the City of London or the Metropolitan Police District a "restricted street", in which no additional omnibuses other than those already operating there could "ply for hire".
+Section 7 of the act gave the minister the power to make an order declaring any thoroughfare in the City of London or the Metropolitan Police District a "restricted street", in which no additional omnibuses other than those already operating there could "ply for hire".
 The first such order was made on 12 January 1925, but with retrospective effect to the beginning of the year, and listed most of the streets in central London.
 The effect of this was that once a street became restricted, the existing operators enjoyed a monopoly of supply.
 This was soon exploited by the London "pool" operators who bought out many of the small undertakings, with the number of independent buses reduced to an estimated 145 by 1927.

-Criticism of the Act
+Reception

-The Act was criticised for being protectionist, and ending competition in bus services in London.
+The act was criticised for being protectionist, and ending competition in bus services in London.
 Herbert Morrison, Labour MP for South Hackney, and a future Minister of Transport, voted against the Bill on the grounds that it weakened the power of local government, in particular the London County Council.

 Later legislation

-The Road Traffic Act 1930 introduced licensing for bus services throughout the country, with the minister's role in the capital being replaced by the Commissioner of the Metropolitan Police acting as Traffic Commissioner for the Metropolitan Area.
+The Road Traffic Act 1930 (20 & 21 Geo.
+5. c.
+43) introduced licensing for bus services throughout the country, with the minister's role in the capital being replaced by the Commissioner of the Metropolitan Police acting as Traffic Commissioner for the Metropolitan Area.
 Three years later the various public transport operators in London passed to the London Passenger Transport Board which gained a monopoly on road passenger services in its "special area".

-The Advisory Committee continued to exist, and was remodelled under the London Passenger Transport Act 1933 to better represent the local authorities of the Traffic Area.
+The Advisory Committee continued to exist, and was remodelled under the London Passenger Transport Act 1933 (23 & 24 Geo.
+5. c.
+14) to better represent the local authorities of the Traffic Area.
 Both the committee and the London Traffic Area were abolished in 1965 by the London Government Act 1963.